 After you put drops of water, nourish your night crawlers, and seal the container, it’s now time for you to put your sealed container inside your refrigerator.

-Do not let them freeze nor place them in a hot place because they will die.
+Do not let them freeze or place them in a hot place because they will die.
 Worms just need to be cold, and the ideal temperature for worms is 50 to 70 degrees Fahrenheit.

-Step 6: Check The Moisture And The Food
+6. Check The Moisture And The Food

 I recommend that you also check the moisture of the soil every few days.
 If you see that the ground is dry, you have to put drops of water again to achieve adequate oxygen and proper moisture for your worms.

-Moreover, it is also very essential to check your worms once a week from the time that you put them in your refrigerator so you can see if they already eat all the coffee ground you gave them.
+Moreover, it is also very essential to check your worms once a week from the time that you put them in your refrigerator so you can see if they already eat all the coffee grounds you gave them.
 Do not feed them again if you still see the food that you gave them because your worms will die if you over-feed them.